 2. Abundant nature: Protect and extend habitat connectivity and corridors to enhance biodiversity

-3. Natural infrastructure: Protect and increase vegetation on public and private land, in order to cool urban areas, retain water in the soils, reduce flood risk and increase water and air quality
+3. Natural infrastructure: Protect and increase vegetation on public and private land, to cool urban areas, retain water in the soils, reduce flood risk and increase water and air quality

 Strategy framework & actions

-Maree Grenfell is the Acting Chief Resilience Officer at Resilient Melbourne.
-“A lot of valuable work is already being done by Melbourne’s many different councils, the Victorian State Government, non-government and community organisations and private landowners,” she said.
+“A lot of valuable work is already being done by Melbourne’s many different councils, the Victorian State Government, non-government and community organisations and private landowners,” said Maree Grenfell, Acting Chief Resilience Officer at Resilient Melbourne.
 “What has been missing until now is a way for this work to be coordinated, connected and supported at a metropolitan-wide scale.
 By working in partnership with TNC and all the other stakeholders we’ve been able to align existing work and commit to and inspiring future vision, together.”